-Imagine with me, that your workday began with the usual routine, but halfway through your morning, you received the news you’d been laid off.
+Imagine with me, that before you start creating passive income, you received the news you’d been laid off.

 For most Americans, that means zero income starting tomorrow morning.

 Now, let’s pretend that during your employment, you made sure to leverage your money.

 The rich don’t work for money.
 They make their money work for them. – Robert Kiyosaki

 Three Types of Income, and Why to Start Creating Passive Income

 Most people’s income is active, which means it’s from a consistent paycheck.
 But wealthy people typically earn Residual or Passive income (or both!).